Lima Memorial Health System Logo

 The baby may become dehydrated from the lights.
 Fluids may be given through a vein during treatment.

 Blood tests are done to check the bilirubin level.
-When the levels have dropped enough, phototherapy is complete.
+When the level has dropped enough, phototherapy is complete.

 Some infants receive phototherapy at home.
 In this case, a nurse visits daily and draws a sample of blood for testing.